nguyenphuc1995/Navigation/README.md

 navigation = new Navigation(this, googleMap,mode,GoogleApiDirectionKey);

+//googleMap is a GoogleMap object.
-//mode: 0 vietnamese, 1 english, 2 just direction by maneuver;
+//mode: 0 vietnamese, 1 english, 2 just direction by maneuver.
+//GoogleApiDirectionKey is a String content googleApiDirectionKey.

 Step 3: Find direction with start place and destination place

 navigation.findDirection(startPlace, destPlace);

+//startPlace and dest Place are String objects.

 Step 4: After find direction you can start navigation diriving